An old man relates the tale of a murder he witnessed as a young boy.

 As I was saying, on one particular day I was sitting in my usual spot under the stairs.
 I was watching several men playing a friendly game of cards at one of the tables.
 I could here the sound of Charlie Fingers playing the piano.

 Did I mention the Muddy Boot had a piano?
 Yes, it had one, but nobody knew how to play it.
 That is until one day, right out of the blue, this young skinny feller walked in through the door.
-Without a word, he headed straight for it.
+Without a word, he headed straight for the ivory.
 He sat himself down and began to play.

 Charlie wasted little time taking him up on the offer.
 He stayed around for a couple of years till one day he just up and left without so much as a by-your-leave.
 I never saw him again.